ELIGIBILITY FOR MEMBERSHIP

 HOW DO I APPLY?

-If you wish to submit a Preliminary Application, please click here for printable form.
-Complete the form and return it, along with a check for $140.00 made payable to “NC Mayflower Society”, to the Membership Chairperson.
+If you wish to submit a Preliminary Application, please click here for fillable/printable PDF form; please click here for printable Word form.
+Complete the form and return it, along with a check for $225.00 made payable to “NC Mayflower Society”, to the Membership Chairperson.

 Ray M. Maxson, PE